Yeoncheon FC: As FC Chungju

 In October 2022, it was announced that the club would cease operations at the end of the season.
 A corporation was created to take over the football club and, now a private club, changed the name to FC Chungju.
 FC Chungju was not treated as a new club, but merely as the same club with a change of ownership, and the club was allowed to retain the history of Chungju Citizen.
 They finished the 2022 K4 League season in 15th place, third from the bottom.

 During the 2023 season, the club found itself in financial difficulties, resulting in unpaid salaries and win bonuses, which led the players to publicly demand payment and call on the CEO to resign, announcing that they would not participate in training and boycott matches until he did so.
 There have also been allegations that CEO Shin Jong-soo spread rumors about the coach, coaching staff and players, and verbally abused players and staff.
 The KFA launched an investigation and eventually the ownership was suspended for six months.
 Part of the cause of the financial situation appears to have stemmed from the city's refusal to subsidize the team.
 The city's position was that the team lacked sufficient public support and was therefore of little benefit to citizens or to promoting the city's image.
 Despite the turmoil, FC Chungju managed to finish the 2023 K4 League season in ninth place, securing a mid-table spot.

 FC Chungju finished tenth in the 2024 K4 League, but only two points behind the third-placed team.
-The team's owners have also been criticized for their lack of financial transparency in the 2024 season, and the city has demanded improvements in this regard.
+The team's owners were criticized for their lack of financial transparency in the 2024 season, and the city demanded improvements in this regard.
 When the club failed to meet its obligations, the city refused to renew the stadium contract, and the team faced the possibility of expulsion from the league if it did not find a new home ground.

-On 20 December 2024, an operating agreement was signed with the council of Yeoncheon County in Gyeonggi Province, and the club was relocated to Yeoncheon and renamed as Yeoncheon FC.
+On 20 December 2024, an operating agreement was signed with the council of Yeoncheon County in Gyeonggi Province, and the club was relocated to Yeoncheon and renamed Yeoncheon FC.